LenWilliamson/chapaty/documentation/design_decisions.md

    - This prevents the system from generating invalid or misleading trade records, ensuring that gaps in the data are handled gracefully.

 3. **Graceful Handling of Missing Trades**:
    In cases where data gaps prevent the computation of a valid entry timestamp, the system will handle these instances as "no entry trades."
-This approach allows us to skip trade computations when no entry timestamp is available due to data gaps, treating those trades as "no entry trades."
+This approach allows us to skip trade computations when no entry timestamp is available due to data gaps, treating those trades as "no entry trades".